History UnErased putting LGBTQ history in its rightful place, the classroom.

 Organization description

-HISTORY UNERASED IS PUTTING LGBTQ HISTORY IN ITS RIGHTFUL PLACE — THE CLASSROOM.
-Our mission is ensuring all students, today and beyond, learn a more complete story of America and a more accurate reflection of who "We the people" includes.
+History UnErased is putting LGBTQ history in its rightful place — the classroom — and uniting all “We the People” through a richer, more empowering, more inclusive story of America.
+Our mission is ensuring all students, today and beyond, learn a more complete story of America and a more accurate reflection of who “We the people” includes.
 This allows genuine understanding and equality to take root in rising generations while improving the history, civics, and social studies education all students receive.
-All curriculum content is anchored in primary source materials meticulously curated from a range of reputable sources, including digital and print collections from the Library of Congress, National Archives, National Park Service, Smithsonian Institution, and libraries and archives across the country.
+All curriculum content is anchored in primary source materials meticulously curated from a range of reputable sources, including digital and print collections from the Library of Congress and libraries and archives across the country.

 Project description